adel-batal/huddlearn/server/README.md

 # TODO

-1. PICTURES

-// in the future it may requre more functionality
+// in the future back-end may requre more functionality